first-digital-finance/pyrmq/README.md

 Stop worrying about boilerplating and implementing retry logic for your queues.
 PyRMQ already does it for you.
 - Use out-of-the-box and thread-safe `Consumer` and `Publisher` classes created from `pika` for your projects and tests.
-- Built-in retry-backoff logic for connecting, consuming, and publishing.
+- Built-in retry logic for connecting, consuming, and publishing.
+Can also handle infinite retries.
 - Works with Python 3.
 - Production ready